Manecas1221212/romance/chapter_06.md

 Work didn't stop.
 It never did.
 Two days after the funeral, Tom Harrison texted her.
 Tom was Head of M&A and sat on the board—which meant he had the power to give promotions and the expectation that grief should be scheduled around quarterly targets.

 *Hope you and Andrew are holding up.
-Take the time you need.
-That said, Archer is off the rails.
+But Archer is off the rails.
 Models don't reconcile and the client is rattled.
 Need you back on this ASAP.
 Let me know when you can jump on a call.*

 Anna read it twice.
 The sympathy in the first sentence.
 The deadline in the rest.

 She replied: *I'll handle it.*

+Another text came through, this one from Tom's assistant: *Tom asked me to reschedule your SVP meeting.
+He'd like to postpone until the Archer situation stabilizes.
+Will circle back on timing.*

+No apology.
+No timeline.
+Just postponed indefinitely.

+Anna stared at the message.
+She'd been one week away.
+The board had moved it up.
+Now it was gone, floating somewhere in the future, dependent on a deal she had to save while her husband sat in the dark and her marriage leaked air.

+She didn't respond.
+She got back to work.

 The Archer deal bled into overtime.
 Models shifted, assumptions broke.
 Anna worked until midnight most nights.
 When she came home, Andrew was either painting in the studio or sitting in the dark.